pparkitn/pparkitn/README.md

-# 👨‍💼 Piotr Parkitny - Data Jedi 🚀
+# 👨‍💼 Piotr Parkitny - Data Scientist 🚀

 Hey there, welcome to my data science playground on GitHub!
 I'm Piotr Parkitny, and I've been riding the data-driven wave for over 15 years, dropping knowledge bombs through analytics, machine learning, and all things data. 📊🤖